Introduction

 The native state was under the administrative control of the Baroda Agency, which was a sub division of the Western India States Agency.
 Later the territory was amalgamated with the Indian state of Gujarat.
 The princely state of Satlasna was also incorporated as a part of the Sabar Kantha Agency and the Sadra Division as well.
 Satlasna state was included in the Gadhwada Thana and was its headquarters.

 Until the class system was abolished in the year 1928, the Thakor of princely state of Satlasna was ranked as a Sixth Class state of Mahi Kantha chiefs.
 The territory was primarily a non jurisdictionary state and the Political Agent, also known as Resident of British India, supervised the relations of the native ruler and the state with the British administration and other Indian princely states.
-The native ruler of the state was not invested with jurisdictional authority which was exercised in the Thakor`s behalf by the Thandar of Gadhwada Thana.
-The native state paid annual tribute to the princely state of Baroda and the princely state of Idar.
-According to the Attachment Scheme of 1943, the princely state of Satlasna was attached to the princely state of Baroda.
+The native ruler of the state was not invested with jurisdictional authority which was exercised in the Thakor’s behalf by the Thandar of Gadhwada Thana.
+The native state paid annual tribute to the Princely State of Baroda and the Princely State of Idar.
+According to the Attachment Scheme of 1943, the princely state of Satlasna was attached to the Princely State of Baroda.

 Accession of Princely State of Satlasna

-When the country achieved independence after the political withdrawal of the British Government of India on 15th August 1947, the nation was divided between India and Pakistan.
+When India gained independence after the political withdrawal of the British Government of India on 15th August 1947, the nation was divided between India and Pakistan.
 The native rulers of the princely states of India were given the option of acceding to either the Union of India or the Dominion of Pakistan.
 The native Thakor of the princely state of Satlasna decided to accede his state to the newly formed Union of India.
 At present, the region is incorporated as a part of the modern Indian state in Gujarat state.